 Cuttlefish from Solnhofen

-The belemnite belonged to the cephalopods and is an extinct subclass of the Coleoidea.
+The belemnite belonged to the cephalopod and is an extinct subclass of the Coleoidea.
 A striking feature of the animal was the straight tailpiece called the rostrum.
 It is this part that we find today as belemnite.
-It probably served as a stabilizer in hunting.
+It most likely served as a stabilizer in hunting.
 The tentacles of the belemnite did not have suction cups but barbs.
 It actively hunted for its prey.

 Donnerkeil and devil's fingers

 It used to be believed that the belemnites were shot to Earth by the thunder god during a thunderstorm.
 They were therefore given the name: 'Donnerkeil' which means lightning strike.
 However, there are also writings in which they are called 'devil's fingers'.
 By grinding belemnites they were also considered beneficial and medicinal.

 This plate has a size of 26 x 7 x 1.5 cm.